We understand health care can be confusing. At Highmark, we're listening.

 Other convenient ways to access customer service include:

-Yes.
-We accept cash, check, money order, Visa or MasterCard for in-store payments.
-We are unable to accept payments over the phone.
+We accept check, money order*, Visa, MasterCard, Discover,* and American Express* for in-store payments.
+We are unable to accept payments over the phone or cash.

-We have eight Highmark Direct stores located throughout western and central Pennsylvania.
-Our stores are open Monday through Saturday from 9am to 6pm..
+We have 13 Highmark Direct health insurance stores located throughout Pennsylvania.
+At all locations, excluding Williamsport, Dickson City and Bartonsville locations, our stores are open Monday through Saturday from 9 am to 6 pm.
+Our Williamsport, Dickson City and Bartonsville stores are open Monday though Friday from 9 am to 5 pm.
 Visit our store locator for addresses, phone numbers, and directions.

 30 to 60 minutes.